 They could play, but they had no clue how to teach.

-Thankfully I took the right lesson from this and rather than quit, I went on to find amazing music teachers who have literally changed my life.
+Fortunately, I learned the right lesson from this, and instead of quitting, I went on to find amazing guitar teachers who have literally changed my life.

 2. Practice time quantity

-Some guitar students think that how much time they spend practicing the guitar is the only variable that determines how fast they reach their musical goals.
+Some guitar students believe that the amount of time spent practicing the guitar is the only variable that determines how quickly they achieve their musical goals.

-As you’re seeing in this lesson, it is not, and some of the other variables have an even stronger impact on your improvement.
+It is not, as you will see in this lesson, and some of the other variables have an even greater impact on your guitar learning progress.

-That said, it goes without saying, that the more you practice, the sooner you’ll become good on the instrument.
+That being said, it should go without saying that the more you practice, the faster you’ll become proficient on the instrument.

 3. Practice time quality